suchayarj/WhatsOnYourFace/README.md

 <img src="img/chembycat.png" alt="drawing" width="450"/>
 </p>

 **Yellow block** in the chart above refers to *Titanium Dioxide*.
 This chart evidently shows that *Titanium Dioxide* is the highest reported chemical across almost every primary category.
-However, this triggers a question if *Titanium Dioxide* is actually very harmful or not if it's most frequently reported
+However, this triggers a question if *Titanium Dioxide* is actually very harmful or not since it's the most frequently reported chemical

 ### So, is Titanium Dioxide very harmful?
 After some research on *Titanium Dioxide*, I discover that Titanium Dioxide is actually FDA approved.
-It is also allowed to be used in food.
+It is even allowed to be used in food.
 So, my conclusion is that Titanium Dioxide is considered minimally harmful and there are many other much more harmful chemicals compared to it.

 -  Next step I do is categorizing chemicals into **Very Harmful** or not Very Harmful by adding a boolean column to my dataframe.
 I  determine **Very Harmful** chemicals by comparing the chemicals in the dataset to the **Very Harmful** chemical list I create according to World Health Organization's list of 10 chemicals of major concerns combined with Dirty Dozen Ingredients list by Suzuki Foundation (For more details on the top 10 chemicals of major concerns by WHO, please visit this link https://www.who.int/ipcs/features/chemicals_concern/en/ and for chemicals provided by Suzuki Foundation, please see *dirty-dozen.pdf*)